AWSGoPokes/aws-iot/README.md

 ## V. Are there similar Apps in the market, if yes, what makes this App idea unique?
 (200 words or less) *
 * Brian Turyabagye [biomedical smart jacket](http://www.cnn.com/2017/10/24/africa/biomedical-jacket-uganda-africa-tech-rising/index.html)
+A smart jacket that measures body temperature, heart rate and lung condition.
+The jacket is connected to a mobile phone app via Bluetooth which sends, records and analyses the medical data, ready for a healthcare professional to make an informed diagnosis.
+Currently, the jacket is still in the prototype phase.
+The idea is close to our Smart Jacket and they are also in the prototype phase as we are.
+However, we believe that to serve thousands to millions rural residents, all the data and processing (training and runing models) have to be hosted on the Cloud.
+Besides, our type of sensors, the jacket industrial design to bring comfort to users, the specific predictive models and mobile app design are all different from them

 ## VI.
 Describe the typical user for this app?    *
+Currently, we target to rural residents and healthcare providers in America.
+However, the solution can be extended to whoever need a remote and high quality healthcare services with an affordable price.
 ## VII.
 Who will pay for the App? *